Six Transcribed Improvisations on La Spagna

 2. The performers involved

-Hence the big differences between the duration of the improvised solos, and thus the number of bars and cantus firmus repetitions.
+Hence the large differences in the duration of the improvised solos, and thus in the number of bars and cantus firmus repetitions.

 Afterword

-I feel this article contains some of my most important work so far — even if, to my own astonishment, the publishing medium is not a CD recording but a URL.11 Maybe it’s just a sign of the times?
-Don’t get me wrong, I love making CDs, but music shouldn’t need a recording situation to occur, and our best performances aren’t always captured on an album — and for sure, what happens on stage is always the real thing.
+I feel this article contains some of my most important work so far—even if, to my own surprise, its publishing medium is not a CD recording but a URL.11 Perhaps a sign of the times?
+Don’t get me wrong, I love making CDs, but music does not need a recording session to exist, and our best performances are not always captured on an album.
+What happens on stage is always the real thing.

 Since someone will probably ask: on versions 2–5, I played a Bob Marvin tenor at A = 466 Hz.
 On versions 1 and 6, I played a Monika Musch tenor at A = 442 Hz.
 Photo: Óscar Romero